 What to do there: Follow the enchanting walking trails around the gardens, pausing to admire the lush plants and pretty flowers.
 The best time to see the rhododendrons in full bloom is from April to May, but there are plenty of other plants to enjoy at other times of the year too.
 Sit on a bench surrounding by nature and listen to the trill of birdsong, and see the various water birds at the ponds.
 Resident bird species include ducks, moorhens, gulls, hummingbirds, geese, thrushes, and herons.
 Springs and small cascades add to the beauty.
 Soak up the peace and quiet and snap lots of pictures.

 Why it’s awesome: Steeped in tales of mystery, suspense, murder, and mayhem, the so-called Witch’s Castle is neither a castle nor an abode (former or present) of witches.
-It is, however, an intriguing site bound up in weird and wonderful stories.
+It is, however, an intriguing site bound up in weird and wonderful stories that you won’t necessarily find on every Portland Oregon Travel Guide.
 Now in ruins, the small stone structure was built in the 1930s and used as a public bathroom for hikers and as the park ranger station.
 It was later destroyed in a storm and abandoned.

 The land on what it sits, however, has much more interesting tales.
 The site was given its nickname by local students, presumably because of its spooky appearance, and it was often used as a place for youths to hang out away from the watchful eyes of their parents.
 There’s no charge to visit the eerie ruins.